-Male Bettas are nicknamed Siamese Fighting Fish for a reason: they're very aggressive with one another and with female Bettas.
-This is why you should never have more than one male Betta in a tank.
-It's also recommended not to combine male and female Bettas in a tank except for mating.
+Male bettas are nicknamed Siamese fighting fish for a reason: They're very aggressive with one another and with female bettas, violent enough to lower their expected lifespans.
+This is why you should never have more than one male betta in a tank.
+It's also recommended not to combine male and female bettas in an aquarium, except for mating.

-Female Bettas aren't nearly the fighters that males are, but they can be aggressive toward one another and to other fish.
-Aggression between females can be very stressful,... especially if there are only two females and one tends to bully the other.
-For this reason, it is recommended that you keep at least five females in the same tank so that aggressive behavior is more diffuse and not directed toward the same individual.
+Female bettas aren't nearly the fighters that males are, but they can be aggressive toward one another and to other fish.
+Aggression between females can be very stressful, especially if there are only two females and one tends to bully the other.
+For this reason, it is recommended that if you are keeping more than one, you should keep at least five females in the same aquarium so that aggressive behavior is more diffused and not directed toward the same individual.

-Generally, only male Bettas blow a bubble nest.
-This is a nest made of saliva bubbles that the fish creates on the surface of the water to protect and nourish egg during breeding.
+Generally, only male bettas blow a bubble nest.
+This is a nest made of saliva bubbles that the fish creates on the surface of the water to protect the eggs during breeding.
 Again this is not absolute, as occasionally a female will blow a bubble nest.
 However, those instances are fairly rare.
-Males create bubble nests in preparation for breeding with a female and will make nests even if they have no mate in the tank.
+Males create bubble nests in preparation for breeding with a female and will make nests, even if they have no mate in the tank.